jakeberg/resume/tech_lead_assessment.md

 **All Applications**
 - Built CI/CD pipelines with CodePipeline and Github Actions for frontend and backend deployments, ensuring quick turnaround for updates.
 - Used automated testing, linting and format checking in CI pipelines to maintain greater control over codebase updates.
+- Managed schema updates with migration strategies.
+Used timestamped migration files for easy rollback of postgres dbs, triggered by a Lambda on system deployment.

 ---